rijegaro287/kv-cli/plan.md

 ## Steps
-* Configure CMake ✓
+* ✓ Configure CMake
 * Make a program that can read and write to .db files
-  * Delimiters as constants ✓
+  * ✓ Delimiters as constants
-  * Read:
+  * ✓ Read:
-    * Read line by line ✓
+    * ✓ Read line by line
-    * Parse each line into command key and value ✓
+    * ✓ Parse each line into command key and value
-    * Create and object from the parsed information ✓
+    * ✓ Create and object from the parsed information
-    * Load the object into the selected data structure ✓
+    * ✓ Load the object into the selected data structure
-  * Write:
+  * ✓ Write:
-    * Create a format string from an entry object
+    * ✓ Create a format string from an entry object
-    * Decide how to perform updates
-    * Implement atomic write
+    * ✓ Implement atomic write
-* Create the configurable data structure ✓
+* ✓ Create the configurable data structure
-* Load the database into the structure ✓
+* ✓ Load the database into the structure
-* Add CLI Loop
+* ✓ Add CLI Loop
-  * Ability to load more than one database into memory ✓
+  * ✓ Ability to load more than one database into memory
-  * Switch between the loaded ones
+  * ✓ Switch between the loaded DBs
-  * put, get, delete from db
+  * ✓ put, get, delete from db
 * Static Library
 * Add Tests framework